Climate change: International climate agreements

 Nearly all countries in the world are parties to the 1994 United Nations Framework Convention on Climate Change (UNFCCC).
 The goal of the UNFCCC is to prevent dangerous human interference with the climate system.
-As stated in the convention, this requires that greenhouse gas concentrations are stabilised in the atmosphere at a level where ecosystems can adapt naturally to climate change, food production is not threatened, and economic development can be sustained.
+As stated in the convention, this requires that greenhouse gas concentrations are stabilized in the atmosphere at a level where ecosystems can adapt naturally to climate change, food production is not threatened, and economic development can be sustained.
 The UNFCCC does not itself restrict emissions but rather provides a framework for protocols that do.
 Global emissions have risen since the UNFCCC was signed.
 Its yearly conferences are the stage of global negotiations.

 The 1997 Kyoto Protocol extended the UNFCCC and included legally binding commitments for most developed countries to limit their emissions.
 During the negotiations, the G77 (representing developing countries) pushed for a mandate requiring developed countries to "[take] the lead" in reducing their emissions, since developed countries contributed most to the accumulation of greenhouse gases in the atmosphere.
 Per-capita emissions were also still relatively low in developing countries and developing countries would need to emit more to meet their development needs.